-A: A property that is not in top condition simply won’t rent as quickly, or for as much as those that are rent-ready.
-There are some things you can do ahead of time to improve the overall condition of the property, greatly enhancing its curb appeal.
-When meeting with you, we are happy to go over possible upgrades which will help get top dollar and attract good tenants.
-We have checklists for cleaning and require all properties to be in turn-key condition.
-It is very important that the property is presented in a clean and attractive condition so that it will catch the attention of a good, qualified tenant.
+A: A property that is not in top condition simply won’t rent as quickly, or for as much as those that are.
+There are some things you can do ahead of time to improve the overall condition of the property, greatly increasing its rentability.
+When meeting with you, we will be happy to go over possible upgrades which will help get top dollar and attract the best tenants.
+We have checklists for cleaning and require all properties to be in rent-ready condition.
+It is very important that the property is clean and attractive so that it will catch the attention of the best, qualified tenant.

-A: We provide an expert market analysis for each property we manage to maximize your return on investment.
+A: We provide an expert market analysis, cross-checked by several rental-value programs, to determine a competitive rate and to maximize your return on investment.

-A: We require a minimum of a one-year lease, except at the owner's request.
-Sometimes a tenant will offer an owner more money for a shorter lease, which may be approved.
-Longer leases are approved after discussion with the property owner.
+A: We recommend one-year leases.
+Sometimes a tenant will offer an owner more money for a shorter lease for a variety of reasons, which we may entertain.
+Longer leases are discouraged, however we will discuss the pros and cons with the property owner.
 All leases are in writing and agreed upon by the owner.
-At renewal, we may on occasion elect to place a tenant on a month-to-month or 6-month rental lease, with owner approval.
+At renewal, we may, on occasion, elect to place a tenant on a month-to-month or 6-month rental lease, with owner approval.

-The process for lease renewal begins well in advance of the end of a tenant's lease.
-We start by looking at the comps of your house and current rental rates.
-90 days before the lease ends, we will be sending you information on the comps of your property as well as our rate recommendations.
+The process of a lease renewal begins well in advance of the end of a tenant's lease.
+We start by looking at the current rental rates and the comps on your property.
+At approximately 90 days before the end of the lease, we will be sending you our rate recommendation.
 At this point you will have two weeks to respond.
-Without a response, we will assume you want to move forward with the lease renewal process.
+Without a response, we will assume you want to move forward with our rate recommendation for the next lease.

-Between days 120 and 60 we are going to be doing interior property assessments.
-If we see red flags, we will stop the renewal process and contact you.
-Around 60 days prior to the lease expiration, we will be sending the new lease to the tenant.
-The lease will not be sent to the tenant if there are red flags on the interior property evaluation or if they have a past due balance.
-The tenant has 30 days to sign the lease.
-If they decline to sign the lease offered, they will be allowed to continue on a month-to-month basis at an increased rate.
+Between 60-120 days before the end of the lease, we will be doing interior property assessments.
+If we see any red flags, we will stop the renewal process and contact you.
+Approximately 60 days prior to the lease expiration, we will be sending the new lease to the tenant, providing there are no red flags or past due balance.
+The tenant will have 30 days to sign the lease renewal, however if they decline, they will be allowed to continue on a month-to-month basis at an increased rate.
 Once the lease is signed, we will upload it to your owner portal.